ThalesGroup/meta-openhw/README.md

 The core-image-minimal has been tested for the 32 and 64bits version of corev-apu with release [3ddf797](https://github.com/openhwgroup/cva6/tree/3ddf797e95923fd11113c8e443046105dfbf8843).

-## Todo

-- The u-boot low-risc driver is not functional.
-TFTP image loading is failing.
+TFTP boot from u-boot is working.